mcjambi/Typescript_Quick_Start/README.md

 `npm run build` to build your app using webpack

-`npm run dev` to build your app in development environment but using webpack
+`npm run dev` to build your app in development environment but using webpack, most of the deverloper time you will use this command.
+Any change to your source code in `src` folder will be re-compiled by webpack.

 `npm run def` to build your app in development environment using typescript (withour webpack) and watch any change in your file.